• Skip to primary navigation

 These Mini Egg blondies are chewy, soft, full of flavour and utterly perfect for Easter.

-Two Mini Egg blondies on a white place.
-More Mini Egg blondies are on a white behind in the background.
+Three Mini Egg blondies on a white plate.
+More Mini Egg blondies are behind.

 Regular readers we'll know that I'm fussy about my blondies.
 I insist on the perfect texture: set but not cakey. soft but not runny or raw.
 These Easter blondies are soft and delicious, not quite cookie dough but definitely not sponge.
 Perfect!